igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

     marked packets that will be reflected later;

 2. Pause Phase.
-When the generation is completed, the client pauses till it has observed one entire spin bit period with no marked packets.
-That spin bit period is used by the observer as a separator between generated and reflected packets.
+When the generation is completed, the client pauses till it has observed one entire Spin bit period with no marked packets.
+That Spin bit period is used by the observer as a separator between generated and reflected packets.
 During this marking pause, all the outgoing packets are transmitted with T bit set to 0.
 The reflection counter is still